Stocks drift as steadying yields calm Wall Street after fall - NewsBreak

 Several profit reports also drove trading as the earnings season draws to a close.
 More than 95% of companies in the S&P 500 have reported earnings, with overall growth of about 6%, according to FactSet.

-Twitter fell 6% after a whistleblower alleged the company misled regulators about its cybersecurity defenses, privacy protections and its ability to detect and root out fake accounts.
-The social media company is in the middle of trying to force Tesla CEO Elon Musk to consummate his $44 billion takeover offer for it.
+Twitter fell 5.8% on reports that a former head of security filed whistleblower complaints with U.S. officials, alleging that the company misled regulators about its cybersecurity defenses and its problems with fake accounts.
+The allegations come amid the ongoing dispute with billionaire CEO Elon Musk, who is trying to withdraw his $44 billion takeover bid for the social media company.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.